blabla1337/skf-flask/cloudformation/README.md

 ##### HttpsAccessCidr

 This allows you to lock down access to the SKF.
-If your office has an IP rangeyou can put that in here.
+If you have an IP range you can put that in here (e.g. for an office).
 If you'd like to lock it down to a single IP address then you can do that by specifying a single IP as the range e.g. `10.11.12.13/32`.
-If you want to allow access from anywhere in the world you can put an open range there `0.0.0.0/0`.
+If you want to allow access from anywhere in the world you can allow any traffic using `0.0.0.0/0`.

 ##### KeyName